cra0/Gatekeeper-Systems-SmartWheel/README.md

 ## About

 This repository houses the results from an initial reverse engineering effort focused on the smart wheel used by various supermarkets.
 This is purely for research and education on how embedded devices work.
+I have intensionally not included any firmware dumps in this repo to avoid issues with copyright.

 ![signal](docs/images/smart-wheel.png)